ducandu/spygame/docs/adding_more_things_to_our_platformer.rst

 The game should end here printing out "Game Over" on the console.

-Adding a Repeater for even more of a 3D Effect
+Adding a Repeater for an even better 3D Effect
 ----------------------------------------------

 The next item we are going to add will be very simple but quite effective.
 We will use a so-called repeater object.
 A Repeater in spygame is a kind of